w3f/Grants-Program/applications/msai.md

 ## Project Overview
 ### Overview
 Many patients use multiple clinics worldwide, but they face difficulty moving patient records, thus they have to take redundant duplicate tests.
 It is inconvenient and impractical to carry data folders over particularly between countries.
-To solve this problem we gathered a team and designed an international app.
-We wanted to store the data in a decentralised manner.
+To solve this problem we gathered a team of doctors and Eegineers and designed an application.
+Before we go live, we wanted to store the data in a decentralised manner such that we can establish trust with multiple medical centers.
 For further background you can[ read our blog](https://www.notion.so/Why-we-need-a-blockchain-for-health-data-1080c5b727964721822650972c28cab2)

-Our goal is to customise a blockchain Pallet/OFW such that a standardized format data storage is made a straight forward part of the ecosystem.
+Our goal is to customise a blockchain Pallet/OFW to provide an easy-to-use infrastructure for healthcare applications like Epic Systems Mychart.
 The data should be distributable accessible and auditable.
-Essentially we would like to implement something similar to w3c Solid pod integrated with a Susbtrate node.
+Essentially we would like to implement something similar to w3c Solid pod integrated with a Substrate node.
 Integrating application specific security and storage for every application is a major pain point which is not addressed by blockchains.
-A combination of a Substrate blockchain and Solid pod api [5] would provide the security, decentralisation and immutable record keeping that is needed to make healthcare interoperable.
+A combination of a Substrate blockchain and Solid pod like api [5] would provide the security, decentralisation and immutable record keeping that is needed to make healthcare interoperable.
-To make this feasible it needs to be split into stages initially using a smart contract developed in  Ink!/ WebAssembly which records ownership and access [1] to a data pod with a similar API to Solid PODs [4].
+To make this feasible it needs to be split into stages initially using a smart contract developed in Ink! - WebAssembly which records ownership and access [1] to a data pod with a similar API to Solid PODs [4].

-ID verification and data storage could be integrated through a Sidecar approach ( a containerized system design pattern) allowing other app developers within the ecosystem to reuse the chain without needing their own backend.
+ID verification and data enhancement could be integrated through a Sidecar and or Pallet approach allowing other app developers within the ecosystem to reuse the chain without needing their own backend.
-For a simpler initial alpha we could integrate IPFS as a pod making it simpler than the full Pod api [4].
-Distributed data could be verified as authentic by having a secure hash stored on the chain with the data in the separate pod.
+For a simpler initial design we would enhance the off chain worker storage api[6].
+Distributed data could be verified as authentic by having a secure hash stored on the chain [4].
 With trust being established by the blockchain layer, any blockchain node that provides faulty data as verified through smart contract hashes will be kicked out and forfiet their staking in the parachains native token.
 We also propose specific data format for anonymous tags such that no user identified private data would be exposed during the whole process.
-Additional layers of encryption and anonymity would be provided in subsequent stages.

-The initial user of this parachain would be our own app where users store any medical documents with automated information extraction, along with authenticated GPDR opt out.
+The initial user of this parachain would be our own EMR application where users store any medical documents with automated information extraction, along with authenticated GPDR opt out.
-Sample screen of users view of how the data will be presented in our implementation can be seen here https://docs.google.com/presentation/d/1XEQ6qtTLwkmc6JgtpytEUJqhh1behskOWh3s4uE1cXw/edit?usp=sharing
+Sample screen of users view of how the data will be presented in our implementation can be seen[here](https://docs.google.com/presentation/d/e/2PACX-1vR5uQkX9I_UdCQwDQpNUkyaIQKtYWfY0_ZhDLQHSxdeybF8QqbaYKNQ6j0obcg5BRhEjSmgI3NkhnhP/pub?start=false&loop=false&delayms=3000&slide=id.p1).

 Such a platform would allow game theory incentives and smart contract based marketplaces for data trading to encourage adoption of the reference application.